Comic Book / Futurama

 Fry: Yeah, so much that Leela crashes into it almost every week!

-Sliding Scale of Fourth Wall Hardness: Most often, the comic follows the tone and style of the TV show, but some issues play around with the medium and takes full advantage of this being a comic.
+- Sliding Scale of Fourth Wall Hardness: Most often, the comic follows the tone and style of the TV show, but some issues play around with the medium and takes full advantage of this being a comic.

-Professor Farnsworth sometimes plays the part of Fourth Wall Observer, acknowledging that he's in a comic and directly addressing the reader, though the other characters tend to just write this off as senile ramblings.
+- Professor Farnsworth sometimes plays the part of Fourth-Wall Observer, acknowledging that he's in a comic and directly addressing the reader, though the other characters tend to just write this off as senile ramblings.
 Cubert, being a clone of the Professor, also seems aware of his status as a comic book character, but tends to be ignored by the others when bringing it up.
 Other characters, like Bender and Zoidberg, also seem to be addressing the reader at times, but most often this is a Fourth Wall Psych.

 Professor Farnsworth: Here at Planet Express, we approve of free will.
 In fact, in this story, you can choose from several alternative paths.
 So, if you want to know what happens next, read on, but if you'd rather follow Bender, go to page 9.

 - A few issues Paint The Medium to an almost ludicrous degree, such as Issue #20, Bender Breaks Out, where Bender accidentally tears through the comic page and spends some time "on the other side of the page," before invading the (fake) back-up feature, Backstage at Bongo, and talking to Bill Morrison and other members of the staff at Bongo before getting bored and leaving when they tell him they don't have any beer.
 Consequently, the Professor requests the help of the reader, basically telling them to fold certain pages of the comic in half so they'll tell a different story and Bender's escape never happens in the first place.
 It works.

 - Subverted Catch Phrase: For some reason, the characters' standard catch phrases tend to be subverted and parodied more often than in the TV show.
 Bender's "Bite my shiny metal ass!" is the most common parody target, but Professor Farnsworth's "Good news, everyone!" gets a few as well.

-Suspiciously Similar Substitute: In one issue, Leela, Fry and Bender are revealed to be both this and Always Second Best to one of the earlier Planet Express crews; a one-eyed woman named "Sheila," a slacker guy named "Sly" and a robot named "Mender."
+- Suspiciously Similar Substitute: In one issue, Leela, Fry and Bender are revealed to be both this and Always Second Best to one of the earlier Planet Express crews; a one-eyed woman named "Sheila," a slacker guy named "Sly" and a robot named "Mender."
 The Always Second Best part is subverted by the end of the issue, when it's revealed that Mender killed Sly and Sheila when they didn't live up to his standards, and replaced them with holographic simulations. ("I'm a mender robot.
 That's what I do.
 I mend things.
-Make them better."
+Make them better.")